joedborg/microk8s.io/docs/install-alternatives.md

 recommended way to install MicroK8s

 1. **Enable Hyper-V**
-    If you have not previously done so, you should enable the Hyper-V hypervisor feature in Windows 10.
-To do so, please follow the instructions on the [MicroSoft website][hyper-v].
+    If you have not previously done so, you can enable the Hyper-V hypervisor feature in Windows 10.
+This will avoid a reboot during the install process.
+To do so, please follow the instructions on the [Microsoft website][hyper-v].

 1.  **Download the installer**